 This is obviously very frightening for his family.

-For this reason, Vicky and Rick have had no time alone together since Samuel was born, over two years ago.
+For this reason, Vicky and Rick have had no time alone together since Samuel was born.
 None of their friends want to look after him as they are so afraid that something will happen to him while they are away.
 Friends and family offer to help with the other two children but no one is comfortable taking on the responsibility of looking after Samuel.
 His health is so fragile and this has meant that the couple are constantly under pressure to keep him calm and healthy.

 Sarah, an Essex based Family Support Workers has been supporting the family for the past year.
 She helps out with the other two children when Vicky takes Samuel to hospital appointments.